 - a stacked configuration for air gapped network

 In this first scenario, the Landscape server will be deployed in your network DMZ, where it will connect to Canonical in order to fetch the required packages and then push them to the servers based on your specified deployment plan.

-In air-gapped environments, Landscape will not be allowed to have direct Internet access.
+In air gap networks, Landscape will not be allowed to have direct Internet access.
 In this case, Landscape can also be configured to run in the following stacked configuration: